SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/index.md

 # Running the Matter Demo over Wi-Fi

-Follow the procedure below to run Matter demo over Wi-Fi.
+Follow the procedure below to run the Matter demo over Wi-Fi.

 ## Flashing the Bootloader Binary